ietf/id-guidelines/README.md

 ### Content Considerations

-#### Internet-Drafts are not RFCs
+#### Internet-Drafts Are Not RFCs

 - [ ] Verify that the I-D does not refer to itself as an RFC or a draft RFC.

-- [ ] Verify that the I-D does neither states nor implies that it has any standards status.
+- [ ] Verify that the I-D neither states nor implies that it has any standards status.

         To do so conflicts with the roles of the RFC Editor and the IESG.
 The